Vinayak Damodar Savarkar: Fascism

-In a speech before a 20,000 strong audience at Pune on 1 August 1938, Savarkar stood by Germany's right to Nazism and Italy's to Fascism; their achievement of unprecedent glory in the world-stage and a successful inculcation of national solidarity justified those choices.
-Savarkar criticized Nehru for denouncing Germany and Italy, proclaiming that "crores of Hindu Sanghatanists in India [..] cherish[ed] no ill-will towards Germany or Italy or Japan."
+In a speech before a 20,000 strong audience at Pune on 1 August 1938, Savarkar stood by Nazi Germany's right to Nazism and Italy's to Fascism; their achievement of unprecedent glory in the world-stage and a successful inculcation of national solidarity justified those choices.
+Savarkar criticised Nehru for denouncing Germany and Italy, proclaiming that "crores of Hindu Sanghatanists in India [..] cherish[ed] no ill-will towards Germany or Italy or Imperial Japan."
 He proclaimed his support for the German occupation of Czechoslovakia in the same breath.

 As World War II become imminent, Savarkar had initially advocated a policy of neutralism centered on India's geostrategic equations but his rhetoric grew coarser with time and he expressed consistent support for Hitler's policy about Jews.
-In a speech on October 14, it was suggested that Hitler's ways be adopted for dealing with Indian Muslims.
-On December 11, he characterized the Jews as a communal force.
+In a speech on 14 October, it was suggested that Hitler's ways be adopted for dealing with Indian Muslims.
+On 11 December, he characterised the Jews as a communal force.
 Next March, Savarkar would welcome Germany's revival of Aryan culture, their glorification of Swastika, and the "crusade" against Aryan enemies — it was hoped that German victory would finally invigorate the Hindus of India.

 On 5 August 1939, Savarkar highlighted how a common strand of "thought, religion, language, and culture" was essential to nationality thus preventing the Germans and Jews from being considerable as one nation.
 By the year end, he was directly equating the Muslims of India with German Jews — in the words of Chetan Bhatt, both were suspected of harboring extra-national loyalties and became illegitimate presences in an organic nation.
 These speeches circulated in German newspapers with Nazi Germany even allotting a point-of-contact person for engaging with Savarkar, who was making sincere efforts to forge a working relationship with the Nazis.
 Eventually, Savarkar would be gifted with a copy of Mein Kampf.

+Nazis and Jews

+Savarkar supported Hitler's anti-Jewish policy.
+In 1939, he deemed that "Germans and the Jews could not be regarded as a nation".
+In the same year, he compared Indian Muslims with the Jews of Germany by saying "Indian Muslims are on the whole more inclined to identify themselves and their interests with Muslims outside India than Hindus who live next door, like Jews in Germany".

 In 1941, Savarkar supported Jews resettling their fatherland of Israel, in what he believed would defend the world against Islamic aggression.
+In his letter dated 19 December 1947, Savarkar celebrated "the establishment of the independent Jewish State in Palestine on moral as well as political grounds" while adding that "the Jewish people bear no political ill-will towards Hindudom".

 It remains unknown whether Savarkar withdrew his support for Nazi Germany after the Holocaust became common knowledge.
 However, on 15 January 1961 he had spoken favorably of Hitler's Nazism against Nehru's "cowardly democracy".